 You can delete or insert rows or columns.
 Let's delete Geri from the class.
 Right click on the 6 beside Geri to select the entire row associated with her.
-Now a right click in the selected cells will allow you to copy this row, delete this row, or insert a row here.
+You can choose to copy this row, delete this row, or insert a row here.
 Select DELETE and the row will be removed, the rows below shifting up.
-If you decide you deleted Geri by mistake, use the Menu Bar to select EDIT > UNDO DELETE.
+If you decide you deleted Geri by mistake, you can undo it by clicking the undo button 🔊 on the Quick Access Toolbar on the top left of the page.